-Abstentions will be considered as shares of Class B Common Stock present at the Annual Meeting of Stockholders and will be counted for purposes of determining whether a quorum is present.
+Abstentions will be considered as shares of Class B Common Stock present at the Annual Meeting of Stockholders for purposes of determining the presence of a quorum.
 Abstentions will not be counted in the votes cast for the election of directors and will not have a positive or negative effect on the outcome of that election.

 If your Class B Common Stock is held in street name, you will need to instruct your broker regarding how to vote your Class B Common Stock.

-If you do not provide your broker with voting instructions regarding the election of directors, your broker will nevertheless have the discretion to vote your shares of Class B Common Stock for the election of directors.
-There are certain other matters, however, over which your broker does not have discretion to vote your Class B Common Stock without your instructions-these situations are referred to as "broker non-votes."
+Pursuant to recent New York Stock Exchange rule changes, your broker does not have discretion to vote your Class B Common Stock without your instructions.
+If you do not provide your broker with voting instructions regarding the election of directors, your shares of Class B Common stock will not be considered present at the Annual Meeting of Stockholders for purposes of determining the presence of a quorum or voting on the election of directors.